Ragheb122/books_project/README.md

 4- create new query and paste on it the copied string and then execute the query and run the queries that is in quiries.txt.

-5- open web.config file, go to the connectionstring and change data source=DESKTOP-BPQ03DC to the source of your sql server
+5- Open web.config file and go to the connectionstring section.
+Change data source=DESKTOP-BPQ03DC to the source of your SQL Server.
 ![connect (1)](https://github.com/yousefm3/books_project/assets/96112309/a49bdf34-6bc0-425b-870a-627a10c211d3)

 ![image](https://github.com/yousefm3/books_project/assets/96112309/0b053781-51dd-476b-93cb-6532470ba322)